-Bias Authors' judgement Support for judgement Risk of bias Notes By total dose of supplementary vitamin D during pregnancy: more than 56,000 to 200,000 IU to more than 200,000 IU of vitamin D; by start of supplementation: 20 weeks of pregnancy, or more; by pre-gestational BMI (kg/m2): healthy weight; by supplementation scheme/regimen: single given at different weeks of gestation in the supplemented group; by skin pigmentation based on Fitzpatrick skin tone chart (Fitzpatrick 1988): mixed/unknown; by latitude: north of the Tropic of Cancer; by season at the start of pregnancy: all year round.
-Authors report that sufficient levels of vitamin D were seen in 93.3% patients who had more than 4 hours of sun exposure every day as compared to 18.5% in those with less than 1 hour of daily sun exposure.
-Outcomes Maternal: preterm labour, pre-eclampsia, GDM, serum 25(OH)-D concentration, serum calcium, phosphorus and serum ALP levels.
-Infants: Apgar score, birthweight, low birthweight, 25(OH)-D concentration in cord blood, small-for-gestational age; appropriate for gestational age Laboratory method used for assessment of vitamin D concentrations: Serum 25(OH)D was quantified by sandwich ELISA Interventions Participants were randomly assigned to 1 of 2 groups: group 1 (n = 60) women did receive any supplementation of vitamin D; group 2 (n = 120) women received vitamin (cholecalciferol-D3) supplementation in dosages depending upon the level of serum (OH)-D levels estimated at entry into the study.
-Participants from this second group w sufficient levels of vitamin D (serum 25(OH)-D levels > 50 nmol/L), received only 1 d of 60,000 IU vitamin D (cholecalciferol-D3) at 20 weeks; participants with insuffici levels of vitamin D (serum 25(OH)-D levels 25-50 nmol/L) received 2 doses of 1 000 IU vitamin D (cholecalciferol-D3) at 20 weeks and 24 weeks; and participants w deficient levels of vitamin D status (serum 25(OH)-D levels < 25 nmol/L) received doses of 120,000 IU vitamin D cholecalciferol-D3) at 20, 24, 28 and 32 weeks Health worker cadre: unclear what the roles of the researchers and other workers in health worker cadre Participants of Obstetrics and Gynaecology in 77°13'28 E north of Tropic of Ca Pregnant women with pre-existin 180 primigravidae women with singleton pregnancy at 14-20 weeks in the Department of Obstetrics and Gynaecology in Safdarjung Hospital, New Delhi, India (28°38'08 N, 77°13'28 E north of Tropic of Cancer).
+by pre-gestational BMI (kg/m2): healthy weight; by supplementation scheme/regimen: single given at different weeks of gestation in the supplemented group; by skin pigmentation based on Fitzpatrick skin tone chart (Fitzpatrick 1988): Notes By total dose of supplementary vitamin D during pregnancy: more than 56,000 to 200,000 IU to more than 200,000 IU of vitamin D; by start of supplementation: 20 weeks of pregnancy, or more; Outcomes Maternal: preterm labour, pre-eclampsia, GDM, serum 25(OH)-D concentration, serum calcium, phosphorus and serum ALP levels.
+Infants: Apgar score, birthweight, low birthweight, 25(OH)-D concentration in cord blood, small-for-gestational age; appropriate for gestational age Laboratory method used for assessment of vitamin D concentrations: Serum 25(OH)D was quantified by sandwich ELISA Interventions Participants were randomly assigned to 1 of 2 groups: group 1 (n = 60) women did not receive any supplementation of vitamin D; group 2 (n = 120) women received vitamin D (cholecalciferol-D3) supplementation in dosages depending upon the level of serum 25 (OH)-D levels estimated at entry into the study.
+Participants from this second group with sufficient levels of vitamin D (serum 25(OH)-D levels > 50 nmol/L), received only 1 dose of 60,000 IU vitamin D (cholecalciferol-D3) at 20 weeks; participants with insufficient levels of vitamin D (serum 25(OH)-D levels 25-50 nmol/L) received 2 doses of 120, 000 IU vitamin D (cholecalciferol-D3) at 20 weeks and 24 weeks; and participants with deficient levels of vitamin D status (serum 25(OH)-D levels < 25 nmol/L) received 4 doses of 120,000 IU vitamin D cholecalciferol-D3) at 20, 24, 28 and 32 weeks Health worker cadre: unclear what the roles of the researchers and other workers in the health worker cadre Participants 180 primigravidae women with singleton pregnancy at 14-20 weeks in the Department of Obstetrics and Gynaecology in Safdarjung Hospital, New Delhi, India (28°38'08 N, 77°13'28 E north of Tropic of Cancer).
 Pregnant women with pre-existing osteomalacia, known hyperparathyroidism, renal, liver dysfunction, tuberculosis, sarcoidosis and women not willing to comply to the study protocol were excluded Methods Randomised controlled trial with 2 arms, with randomisation at the individual level from years 2010 to 2012